 Kayaking is an unobtrusive way to explore the seas and less intimidating to marine life than larger boats.
 Paddle alongside the turtles, dolphins and rays, or pop on your snorkelling gear to explore the Great Astrolabe Barrier Reef.

 Although you may be part of an organised kayaking group, you can take your time and have a really good look at your surroundings.
 Some companies allow you to design your own itinerary.
 You can also reach coves and other areas inaccessible to larger boats.

 For hundreds of years, small boats and canoes were the only method of travel available to the people of Fiji.
 You can now get a speedboat or inter-island ferry to go from one island to the next, but kayaking is much more eco-friendly as you are using the highly sustainable energy source of manpower!

 A holiday workout

-Counteract all of those coconut cream calories by paddling the days away.
+Counteract all of those coconut cream calories by paddling the days away on a kayaking adventure in Fiji.
 It will make you feel much less guilty about the holiday pounds you may have piled on, whilst giving you toned upper arms.